yunshanlii/cse15l-lab-reports/lab3.md

 The ```grep -v``` command is used from the ```docsearch``` directory.
 It requires the use of the ```-r``` command to be used with a directory and recursively search the files in the ```./technical/911report/``` directory.
 The command output show lines from the files in ```./technical/911report/``` without the character pattern "a".

 ### ```grep -n```
-The ```grep -n``` command is used to print the line numbers that contains the indicated character pattern in a file or multiple files.
-(Found through ```https://www.geeksforgeeks.org/grep-command-in-unixlinux/)https://www.geeksforgeeks.org/grep-command-in-unixlinux/```)
+The ```grep -n``` command is used to print the line numbers that contain the indicated character pattern in a file or multiple files.
+This command can be used to find the code responsible for a specific functionality in a large directory as it showcases all the occurrences of a character pattern and their file name and line number.(Found through ```https://www.geeksforgeeks.org/grep-command-in-unixlinux/)https://www.geeksforgeeks.org/grep-command-in-unixlinux/```)

 #### Used on files:
 ```